István Urbányi: Maldives

+Sporting Kansas City

-On 30 January 2025, Urbányi was named head coach Sporting Kansas City II in MLS Next Pro.
+He joined the ranks of the Sporting Kansas City youth academy as a coach after the invitation of his longtime friend and team manager Peter Vermes On 30 January 2025, Urbányi was named head coach Sporting Kansas City II in MLS Next Pro.
 On 12 August 2025, it was announced that Urbányi was no longer with the club.